LadyPhoeynix/Beeso/INSTALL.md

-Building Litecoin
+Building Beeso
 ================

-See doc/build-*.md for instructions on building the various elements of the Litecoin Core reference implementation of Litecoin.
+See doc/build-*.md for instructions on building the various elements of the Beeso Core reference implementation of Beeso.